open-quantum-safe/oqs-provider/README.md

 Any [available KEM algorithm](https://github.com/open-quantum-safe/openssl/tree/OQS-OpenSSL_1_1_1-stable#key-exchange) can be selected by passing it in the `-groups` option.

+### Note on randomness provider

+`oqsprovider` does not implement its own [DRBG](https://csrc.nist.gov/glossary/term/Deterministic_Random_Bit_Generator).
+Therefore by default it relies on OpenSSL to provide one.
+Thus, either the default or fips provider must be loaded for OQS algorithms to have access to OpenSSL-provided randomness.
+Check out [OpenSSL provider documentation](https://www.openssl.org/docs/manmaster/man7/provider.html) and/or [OpenSSL command line options](https://www.openssl.org/docs/manmaster/man1/openssl.html) on how to facilitate this.
+Or simply use the sample command lines documented in this README.

+This dependency could be eliminated by building `liboqs` without OpenSSL support ([OQS_USE_OPENSSL=OFF](https://github.com/open-quantum-safe/liboqs/wiki/Customizing-liboqs#OQS_USE_OPENSSL)), which of course would be an unusual approach for an OpenSSL-OQS provider.

 Team
 ----
 The Open Quantum Safe project is led by [Douglas Stebila](https://www.douglas.stebila.ca/research/) and [Michele Mosca](http://faculty.iqc.uwaterloo.ca/mmosca/) at the University of Waterloo.